 HOW TO CHOOSE THE RIGHT HELMET FOR SKIING & SNOWBOARDING

-You don't have to be an expert on the slopes to understand that a helmet really adds to your safety.
-Not only do they do a great job at protecting your head, but they also help to keep the snow out of your face, the heat in, and your goggles secure.
-As with any piece of equipment, there are many options available and at Sturtevant's, safety is especially important to us.
-That's why we've put together a guide to help you with how to choose ski and snowboarding helmets that are the right fit for you.
+You don’t have to be an expert on the slopes to understand that a helmet really adds to your safety.
+Not only do they do a great job of protecting your head from impacts, but they also help to keep snow out of your face, heat in, and goggles secure.
+Safety is very important, and Sturtevant's offers many helmet options to keep your head safe while skiing or riding.
+This guide will help you to understand the features offered by different helmets and pick the right product for your needs.

 SIZE AND FIT